JoseCSantos/PPR/README.md

 # PPR

-Small simulator to compute the benefits of subscribing a PPR in Portugal
+Simple HTML + Javascript simulator to compute the benefits of subscribing a PPR in Portugal